google_counter

 During treatment in Germany, the patient can communicate with the doctors participating in the tumor board.
 For example, the patient may go to the surgeon and, looking into his eyes, ask if he can really perform the operation, or he may come up to me and, looking into my eyes, ask me whether I can really carry out a chemoembolization procedure.

-We only have one life, so deciding on treatment is a very challenging task.
+With the awareness that we only have one life, deciding on treatment is a very challenging task.
 However, I am convinced that the ability to make a decision on your own is a great advantage for the patient.
 And it is great that there is always the opportunity to choose in our center.
 For example, if a surgeon performs an operation to resect a tumor but cannot remove the entire tumor mass, I can help the patient with chemoembolization.
 If I am not able to achieve the desired result, there is always the possibility of performing another surgery.
 In addition, the advantage of the University Hospital Frankfurt am Main is that all medical fields are represented here.
 For example, a patient suddenly has an acute allergic reaction.
 In a small clinic, he would be in danger, and our hospital has specialized experts in all areas of medicine.
 We have the ability to carry out any necessary activities that save the patient's life, while in a small clinic, resources are limited and it would be very difficult to help him.

 Prof. Vogl, what advice would you give to patients who have been fighting cancer for a long time and are already disappointed in the treatment?

 It can be said unequivocally that psycho-oncologists can help such patients.
 Psycho-oncological consultations always have a positive impact on patients.
-And of course, it is worth looking for a doctor who can inspire hope because, without the hope of recovery, nothing will work.
+And of course, it is worth looking for a doctor who can inspire hope, because, without hope of recovery, no alternative will work.
 For example, in countries such as the Netherlands, Belgium, or Denmark, there are departments that you can go to, and, according to their statistics, if a patient has T3-N1 stage cancer as of December, then the probability that in a year they will still be alive is 50%.
 This information is actually of no use because you don't know if you are among the 50% of patients who can live another year or more.
 What I can say for sure is that my team and I are involved in the research activities, and so far we have performed about 9,000-10,000 chemoembolization procedures and 4,000 laser procedures and microwave ablation procedures.

 In my opinion, it is impossible to predict how long the patient will live.
 And I always say that every patient who comes to us is a part of a "scientific study" because they are treated at the university hospital.
 We therefore have a dual interest: firstly, as a doctor, of course, I want to maximally prolong the patient's life, but, on the other hand, it is also important for me to achieve good results from a scientific point of view.
 The longer the patient lives, the better.
 At the same time, research activities allow us to get closer to this goal.